-Thus, although we may say, that the principle of life is not seated in any part of our being, that it animates every system of organs, every separate organ, every living molecule, that it endows them with different properties, and assigns to them, in some sort, specific characters, it must be confessed, that there are in the living body some parts more alive, from which all the others seem to derive motion and life.
+Thus, although we may say, that the principle of life is not seated in any part of our being, that it animates every system of organs, every separate organ, every living molecule, that it endows them with different properties, and assigns to them, in some sort specific characters, it must be confessed, that there are in the living body some parts more alive, from which all the others seem to derive motion and life.
 We have already seen, that these central organs, these foci of vitality, in whose life that of the whole body is involved, diminish gradually in number in the animal kinds, as they are more removed from man, whilst the fewer they are, the more they are spread out over the body; so that life is more generally diffused, and its phenomena less rigorously and strictly connected, as we descend in the scale of being, from the red and warm-blooded, to the red and cold-blooded animals, from these to the mollusca, the crustacea, worms and insects, to the polypus, who forms the extreme link of the animal chain, and lastly, to plants, of which not a few, like the zoophytes, so similar to them in many respects, are endowed with the remarkable property of reproduction by slips; which implies, that each part contains the aggregate of organs necessary to life, and can exist alone.

-The vital principle has by some been confounded with the rational soul; but others have distinguished it from the emanation of divinity, to which as much as to the perfection of his organization, man owes his superiority to all the animal kinds.
+The vital principle has by some been confounded with the rational soul; but others have distinguished it from that emanation of divinity, to which as much as to the perfection of his organization, man owes his superiority to all the animal kinds.
 What bond unites the material principle, which receives impressions and transmits them, to the intelligence which feels, perceives, examines, compares, judges, and reasons on them?
+Were man one, says Hippocrates, did his material principle make up his whole nature, pleaspeaks of Athletes, who, in his time, kept the sexual organs in the most entire inaction, that withered, shrunk, and perished, in some sort, by this absolute repose, they might not draw off the nutritious juices from the sole nourishment of the muscular organs.
+A young man, who has several times carried off the prize by running at the public fêtes, abstains from venery for some months, before entering the lists, in perfect certainty of victory, after this privation.

-Were man one, says Hippocrates, did his material principle make up his whole nature, pleasure and pain would be as nothing to him; he would be without sensation: for, how could he account to himself for impressions?
+sure and pain would be as nothing to him; he would be without sensation: for, how could he account to himself for impressions?
 Si unus esset homo, non doleret, quia non sciret unde doleret.
 Here we stand on the confines of physiology and metaphysics: let us beware of setting foot in the dim paths that are before us: the torch of observation would yield but ineffectual light, too faint to dispel the thick darkness that lies over them.